Lukasz-pluszczewski/simple-express/README.md

 - **routeParams**: *object* Object of additional parameters passed to handlers
 - **app**: **object** Custom app to be used (by default new express app is created)
 - **server**: **object** Custom http server to be used (by default new http server is created)
+- **globalContext**: **object** Global context object with values that are going to be available in all handlers
+- **requestContext**: **function** Function returning request context object with values that are going to be available in all handlers.
+It receives all the fields that handlers receive except, obviously, both context objects.

 Resolves to an object with the following fields:
 - **app**: *object* Express app